AddstarMC/Attributioner/README.md

 2. Place the built Attributioner JAR in the `plugins` directory and start the server.
 3. Edit the generated `config.yml` to define your regions and attribute modifiers.
 4. Use `/attributioner reload` to reload the configuration without restarting the server.
+5. Use `/attributioner debug` to list all configured region attributes.

 Attributes added programmatically or by regions share the same key prefix (`attributioner-<region>`), ensuring they can be safely removed when needed.